Risk Factors Dashboard

 If we underestimate or overestimate demand for our products and do not maintain appropriate inventory levels, our net sales and/or working capital could be negatively impacted.

 Our ability to manage our inventory levels to meet our customers’ demand for our products is important for our business.
 Our production levels and inventory management goals for our products are based on estimates of demand, taking into account production capacity, timing of shipments, and inventory levels.
+Our production levels and inventory management goals for our products are based on estimates of demand, taking into account production capacity, timing of shipments, and inventory levels.
+Due to a number of factors, including manufacturing lead-times, seasonal purchasing patterns, and the potential for material price increases, we may carry additional inventory and increase our working capital and related financing requirements.
+This may increase our warehousing costs or result in excess inventory that may become difficult to manage, unusable or obsolete and adversely impact our ability to realize anticipated returns from product sales.
 If we overestimate or underestimate either channel or retail demand for any of our products during a given season, we may not maintain appropriate inventory levels, which could negatively impact our net sales, profit margins, net earnings, working capital and/or cash flow, hinder our ability to meet customer demand, result in loss of customers, or cause us to incur excess and obsolete inventory charges or excess warehouse storage costs.

 An economic downturn and economic uncertainty may adversely affect demand for our products.

 We have observed increased economic uncertainty in the U.S. including the potential for an economic recession.
+Impacts of such general economic weakness include, without limitation: reduced credit availability; reduced liquidity; volatility in credit, equity and foreign exchange markets; bankruptcies and rising interest rates.
 Impacts of such general economic weakness include, without limitation: falling overall demand for goods and services; reduced credit availability; reduced liquidity; volatility in credit, equity and foreign exchange markets; bankruptcies and rising interest rates.
+In addition, consumers may reduce discretionary spending during periods of economic uncertainty, which could reduce sales volumes of our products or result in a shift in our product mix from higher margin to lower margin products.
 Adverse economic conditions have included or resulted, and could continue to include or result, in a significant increase in inflation, which could have a material adverse impact on our business, including our operating margins.
+Adverse economic conditions have included or resulted, and could continue to include or result, in a significant increase in inflation, which could have a material adverse impact on our business, including our operating margins.
+Continued high inflation has had a negative impact on our operating margins in recent periods including, for example, through persistently high manufacturing costs.
 Continued high inflation has had a negative impact on our operating margins in recent periods.

 Disruptions in availability or increases in the prices of raw materials, fuel or transportation costs could adversely affect our results of operations.